19.05.2023

 Smartphones will soon have run their course, so it's time for us to look at the way we imagine personal tech in sci-fi.
 Our imaginary advanced gadgets must offer visual output that covers a full field of view; they must always be prepared to instantly perceive and interpret natural human input.
 AR/XR glasses offer an approximation of this user experience but can at best pass for a crude proof-of-concept made of available ‘ingredients’.

-We believe that the actual next generation of personal computing devices that we call extended computing will help humans transcend some of our natural limitations.
+We believe that our company developing the next generation of computing via an invisible and weightless smart contact lens, will reinvent the whole concept of human-technology interaction and redefine the way we experience both real and digital worlds.
 It will succeed smartphones to become the dominant personal computing device, as long as it:

 (a) retains the size and look of the existing contact lenses,